Madivoli/saas_revenue_churn_analysis/README.md

 ##
 <img width="1009" height="566" alt="image" src="https://github.com/user-attachments/assets/7b618b70-03d1-4d9d-b77c-eee8a8198c90" />

-**Overall Churn Rate:**
+**THE OVERALL CHURN RATE:**
 - The **overall churn rate is 52.17 percent**.
 Since 2022, CloudTask Pro has lost one customer for every two it obtains.
 - Out of 600 clients, 313 have departed.
 This means the company is working twice as hard to stay in the same spot; for every new customer it acquires, it loses an existing one.
 - The following segments are high risk:
   - **Monthly billing, 60.51%.** Customers who pay month-to-month are significantly more likely to leave than those committed to longer billing cycles.
   - **Starter plan, 70.51%.** Seven out of ten people who sign up for the starter plan don't stay.
-  - **Referral, 61.29%.** Customers referred to the company by friends/partners/colleagues are leaving at a significant rate (61.29%).
+  - **Referral, 61.29%.** Customers referred by friends/partners/colleagues are leaving at a significant rate (61.29%).
 Referrals are typically the most loyal, but, in this case, they are nearly as likely to leave as anyone else.
   - **Enterprise, 63.16%.** This is the most alarming discovery.
 Typically, large "enterprise" clients are the most reliable.
-Losing more than 60% of them shows that the company's product may not suit the demands of this segment, or that it is not providing adequate support once they join up.
+Losing more than 60% of them suggests that the company's product may not meet this segment's needs, or that it is not providing adequate support once they join.

 **Business Implications:**
 - CloudTask Pro is spending money to acquire customers (CAC) who don't stay long enough to pay for the cost of getting them.
 The company is effectively **"burning" its acquisition budget**.
 For instance, the company spent 36.48% of the marketing budget to acquire customers on the starter plan, yet 70.51% of them churned.